Chart Color Schemes

 Fig Tree Pocket is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Fig Tree Pocket's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Fig Tree Pocket stood at 42.2%, with mortgaged dwellings at 44.2% and rented ones at 13.6%.
-The median monthly mortgage repayment was $3,033, higher than Brisbane metro's average of $1,863.
-Median weekly rent in Fig Tree Pocket was $590, compared to Brisbane metro's $380.
-Nationally, Fig Tree Pocket's mortgage repayments were significantly higher at $3,033 against the Australian average of $1,863, and rents were substantially higher at $590 compared to the national figure of $375.
+Fig Tree Pocket's dwelling structure in its latest Census evaluation showed 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Fig Tree Pocket was at 42.2%, compared to mortgaged dwellings at 44.2% and rented ones at 13.6%.
+The median monthly mortgage repayment in the area was $3,033, surpassing Brisbane metro's average of $1,863.
+Meanwhile, the median weekly rent figure for Fig Tree Pocket was recorded at $590, compared to Brisbane metro's $380.
+Nationally, Fig Tree Pocket's mortgage repayments were significantly higher than Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing